 It’s always important to take extra care when it comes to sharing your account details.
-Whilst you may receive an email or letter from us about changes to your sort code and paying in details, please be alert to the possibility of banking scams from elsewhere.
+Whilst you may receive a letter from us about changes to your sort code and paying in details, please be alert to the possibility of banking scams from elsewhere.

 - Never share your secure details (such as user name or full password) with anyone.